thoughtworks-jumpstart/jumpstart/javascript/asynchronous-javascript/understanding-the-event-loop.md

 # Understanding the event loop

-The Javascript codes are executed by Javascript engines \(which is a core part of browsers in the front end, and part of Node.JS platform in the back end\).
+The JavaScript codes are executed by JavaScript engines \(which is a core part of browsers in the front end, and part of Node.JS platform in the back end\).

-You probably have heard that Javascript engine is single-thread.
+You probably have heard that JavaScript engine is single-thread.
 Is it bad?
 Would it cause performance issues?
 Let's give it more discussion in this section.

 Before we start, let's look at the codes below.
 Can you guess what's the output on the console?